...

 1. Download a Code Generator App

-Choose and install a TOTP app like Google Authenticator, Authy, or Microsoft Authenticator on your smartphone.
+Install a trusted authenticator app such as Google Authenticator, Authy, or Microsoft Authenticator on your smartphone.

 2. Go to Twitter Settings